GuillaumeBonnet/lwc-typing-article/README.md

 Once you defined a type in a file you can reuse it in other files.
 In our example we would reuse the type wherever the TodoList component is used to know quickly the shape of the data that has to be passed down with the todos attribute.

-The typing helps to **write new code faster** when it's related to the todoList because auto-completion helps, especially if you are comming back to code that you are not familiar with anymore.
+The typing helps to **write new code faster** when it's related to the todoList because auto-completion helps, especially if you are coming back to code that you are not familiar with anymore.

 JSDoc types can match the needs of your project, but the tag syntax can be complicated to write.
 If you go down that road you might want to find a good JSDoc extension to help you.
 In the next part we'll define types with Typescript, which is less verbose than JSDoc types.